rfo909/CFT/README.md

 ### (2) CFT code

-Entering CFT code on the command line is usually to *call a function* in the current script, or in another script, but it also allows us to create functions.
+Entering CFT code on the command line is usually to *call a function* in the current script, or in another script, but it also allows us to create simple functions.
 Example:

 ```
 Date(Dir.newestFile.lastModified)